zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 ---
 layout: post
 author: Dickson Neoh Tze How
-title: "What's New in v0.13.0 and v0.13.1: Spark Integration, Custom Code Deployment, and Stack Recipes!"
+title: "What's New in v0.13: Spark, Custom Code Deployment, Stack Recipes and More"
-description: "This release brings the first iteration of Apache Spark integration into ZenML.
+description: "This release blog describes the changes for two releases v0.13.0 (a major release) and v0.13.1 (a minor release). v0.13.0 brings the first iteration of Apache Spark integration into ZenML.
 This integration opens up the possibility of running large-scale workloads on single-node machines or clusters.
 Additionally, this release also opens up the possibility of running custom code along with your models using KServe or Seldon.
-Lastly, we introduce the Stack Recipe as a convenient way to spin up perfectly configured infrastructure with ease."
+Lastly, we introduce the Stack Recipe as a convenient way to spin up perfectly configured infrastructure with ease. v0.13.1 includes several bugfixes and quality of life improvements for ZenML users."
 category: zenml
 tags: zenml release-notes
 publish_date: September 01, 2022